Physical, Occupational, & Speech Therapy

 Natalie Latshaw, P.T., D.P.T.

-Catalina Island Medical Center in pleased to introduce Natalie Latshaw, PT, DPT as the new permanent physical therapist for the CIMC outpatient therapy clinic, as well as the CIMC hospital floor.
+Natalie Latshaw, PT, DPT is Catalina Island Medical Center's permanent physical therapist for our outpatient therapy clinic, as well on the hospital floor.
 Natalie is a graduate of the University of Pittsburgh Doctor of Physical Therapy program.
 She has a variety of clinical expertise and experience in sports and orthopedics, vestibular and balance disorders, concussion screening and treatment, acute hospital care, long term hospital rehabilitation, and a growing interest in pediatric care.

 Patrick Brayall, P.T., D.P.T.